Strategic Planning Meetings

 • Choose suitable methodologies for addressing each type

-The key insight from Ackoff’s framework isn’t just in identifying these categories—it’s in understanding that we often mistakenly treat messes as problems, or problems as puzzles.
+The key insight from Ackoff’s framework isn’t just in identifying these categories.
+It’s in understanding that we often mistakenly treat messes as problems, or problems as simple puzzles requiring straightforward answers.

 This misclassification leads to applying inappropriate solutions and wondering why they don’t stick.